 Water Fluoridation Facts

-The community drinking water will have a fluoride level of 0.7 ppm based on a new recommendation from the U.S. Department of Health and Human Services.
+Pinellas County Utilities consistently complies with the EPA’s standard for fluoride in drinking water.
+Pinellas County’s fluoride level is well below EPA’s Maximum Contaminant Level (MCL) of 4.0 parts per million (ppm) and the EPA’s Secondary MCL of 2 ppm.
+The community drinking water will have a fluoride level of 0.7 ppm based on the recommendation from the U.S. Department of Health and Human Services.
 This puts our water at the minimum of the 0.7 to 1.2 ppm range recommended for dental health.
-Pinellas County will make revisions as needed for further developments in drinking water fluoridation regulations.

 Frequently Asked Questions